 General Course Description

-Formerly known as Willow Run Golf Course, Marker 40 Golf Club is a bit in the middle of nowhere, about 50 miles west of Pendleton, but only 2.5 miles off I-84.
+Formerly known as Willow Run Golf Course, Marker 40 Golf Club is just outside of Boardman, about 50 miles west of Pendleton, and only 2.5 miles off I-84.
 Marker 40 Golf Club is a 9-hole public executive course with a dual-tee and two-additional-green system that warrants the playing of 18 holes.
 Depending on the “side” you play, you could have five or six par 3s (longest 221, but most are less than 150) and three or four par 4s (longest 318).
-Park like and surrounded by farmland, the course has a wide variety of trees that are generally limbed up, and the entire course is mowed the same length.
-There is no internal OB, so you can recover from most errant shots that do not experience water generated by a creek that touches or crosses five holes.
-Marker 40 Golf Club has well maintained (although some soggy spots) fairways and small greens that hold well and are true and consistent.
+The course is park like and surrounded by farmland, with a wide variety of trees that are generally limbed up.
+There is no internal OB, so you can recover from most errant shots that do not go into the creek that touches or crosses five holes.
+Marker 40 Golf Club has well maintained fairways and small greens that hold well and are true and consistent.
 Routing is a bit confusing (especially with the additional greens), so follow the course map on the score card.
-Marker 40 Golf Club is flat and compact, a very nice walk.
+Marker 40 Golf Club is flat and compact, providing a very nice walk.

 Course History